willhtang/ISDM-Group-5/Report.md

 ###  Travel Company Director
+The Travel Company director is responsible for making corporate decisions and investments in labour and technological resources to maximise the business' profit margins.
+The implementation of the new system is expected to improve efficiency in sales production and, thusly, increase profits.

 #### Who are we empathising with?
 + We are empathising with the director of a major travel company whom has requested for the development of the new system.